zyij99/CIS1051_FinalProject/preposal.md

 ## What idea(s) do you have for your final project?

-Phone app (something like slither.io?), learn to make a discord bot (Not sure yet), a game (maybe something like blackjack?)
+Phone app (not sure yet), learn to make a discord bot (Not sure yet), a game (maybe something like blackjack?)

 ## If you plan to collaborate with one or two classmates, what are their names?